xcatliu/goodbye-ie8/README.md

 # Goodbye IE8

-## Best Practice

-### 1. Remove ...
+> As [more and more JavaScript frameworks and libraries dropped IE8 support](#Timeline), It's time to say goodbye to IE8.

+Let's work together to promote the evolution of the browser!

+## What to do

-### 2. Add alert message for IE8 and lower users.
+### 1. Add alert message for IE8 and lower users.

-Copy this code as the first child element of body:
+Copy this code as the first child element of `<body>`:

 ```html
 <!--[if lt IE 9]>